-II d) The proposed Project will not result in the loss of forest land or conversion of forest land to nonforest use because project site has never been designated as forest land or timberland.
+II d) The proposed project will not result in the loss of forest land or conversion of forest land to nonforest use because project site has never been designated as forest land or timberland.

-II e) The proposed Project will not involve other changes in the existing environment, which due to their location or nature, could result in conversion of Farmland, to non-agricultural use because the proposed project is consistent with the uses and activities envisioned for the site's designated zoning district.
+Il e) The proposed project will not involve other changes in the existing environment, which due to their location or nature, could result in conversion of Farmland, to non-agricultural use because the proposed project is consistent with the uses and activities envisioned for the site's designated zoning district.

 Potentially Significant Impact Less than Significant with Mitigation Incorporated Less than Significant No Impact III.
 AIR QUALITY - Where available, the significance criteria established by the applicable air quality management or air pollution control district may be relied upon to make the following determinations.
-Would the project: incorporateu a) Conflict with or obstruct implementation of the applicable air quality plan? b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions, which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors to substantial pollutant concentrations? \boxtimes e) Create objectionable odors affecting a substantial number of people? \boxtimes SUBSTANTIATION (Discuss conformity with the Moja applicable): ave Desert Air Quality Manageme nt Plan, if
+Would the project: morporated a) Conflict with or obstruct implementation of the applicable air quality plan? $\boxtimes$ b) Violate any air quality standard or contribute substantially to an existing or projected air quality violation? $\boxtimes$ c) Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions, which exceed quantitative thresholds for ozone precursors)? d) Expose sensitive receptors to substantial pollutant concentrations? e) Create objectionable odors affecting a substantial number of people?
+SUBSTANTIATION (Discuss conformity with the Moja applicable): ve Desert Air Quality N /Janageme nt Plan, it III a) The project will not conflict with or obstruct implementary because the proposed uses do not exceed the threshold the CEQA Air Quality Handbook developed by the South used as a guide by the Mojave Desert Air Quality Managesignificant based on the handbook criteria and will not degradation of local region air quality. s establish Coast Air ( gement Dis ed for air qu Quality Mana strict.
+The tra ality conce agement Di affic increas rns within istrict and se will not III b) The project will not violate any air quality standard or projected air quality violation, because the proposed used concern as established by the Mojave Desert Air Quality (s) will not e exceed estab

-- III a) The project will not conflict with or obstruct implementation of the Mojave Desert Air Quality Plan, because the proposed uses do not exceed the thresholds established for air quality concerns within the CEQA Air Quality Handbook developed by the South Coast Air Quality Management District and used as a guide by the Mojave Desert Air Quality Management District.
-The traffic increase will not significant based on the handbook criteria and will not contribute in any substantial way to the degradation of local region air quality. - III b) The project will not violate any air quality standard or contribute substantially to an existing or projected air quality violation, because the proposed use(s) will not exceed established thresholds of concern as established by the Mojave Desert Air Quality Management District. - III c) The project will not result in a cumulatively considerable net increase of any criteria pollutant for which the project region is in non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors), because the proposed residential use will not exceed established thresholds of concern. - III d) The project will not expose the existing or future sensitive receptors to substantial pollutant concentrations, because there are no known or potential sources of concentrations of substantial pollutants within vicinity of the project site. - III e) The project will not create odors affecting a substantial number of people because there are no identified potential uses that will result in the production of objectionable odors.
+- III c) The project will not result in a cumulatively considerable net increase of any criteria pollutant for which the project region is in non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors), because future development will be required not exceed established thresholds of concern. - III d) The project will not expose the existing or future sensitive receptors to substantial pollutant concentrations, because there are no known or potential sources of concentrations of substantial pollutants within vicinity of the project site. - III e) The project will not create odors affecting a substantial number of people because there are no identified potential uses that will result in the production of objectionable odors.